KVSlab/bloodflow/paper/paper.md

 ---
-title: 'ArtEniCS: An implementation the 1D blood flow equations in FEniCS'
+title: 'Artery.FE: An implementation of the 1D blood flow equations in FEniCS'
 tags:
 - Python
 - FEniCS